hofstadter-io/cuetorials.com/content/deep-dives/closedness.md

 ### List closedness

-List open and closedness is much simpler than stucts and definitions.
+List open and closedness is much simpler than structs and definitions.
 When you use ellipses, the list is open.
 Any fixed elements are required in the exact position.